Jonathan Davis: Health and substance abuse

 Davis had a history of excessive methamphetamine abuse and alcohol consumption during the recording sessions of Korn and Life Is Peachy.
 Subsequently, he recorded Follow the Leader under the influence of methamphetamine, cocaine, and a heavy reliance on alcohol (especially Jack Daniel's).
 In an interview with The Ringer, Davis described the album's creation "fueled by cocaine, speed, and just constant gallons of Jack Daniel's".
-Davis got himself off methamphetamine addiction when he was 28 during the fall's inaugural Family Values Tour and has been sober since August 22, 1998.
-But sobriety has increased his anxiety and depression which co-occurred with his substance use, exacerbated by the death of his grandfather at that time.
+Davis got himself off methamphetamine addiction when he was 28 during the fall's inaugural Family Values Tour.
+However, sobriety has increased his anxiety and depression which co-occurred with his substance use, exacerbated by the death of his grandfather at that time.
 During this period, from the late '90s to the early 2000s, Davis was put on suicide watch.
 In 2010, he admitted that he missed his past vices, Davis said "I know if I did (take drugs), I would be dead and I want to be with my children.
 It's a deterrent".

-In 2013, Davis was treated for Xanax addiction although he smoked marijuana until 2015.
-In 2018, Davis stated in Forbes that he continues to struggle with chronic anxiety, depression, and insomnia, but has replaced drugs and alcohol with medication such as Prozac, Halcion, Benadryl, ZzzQuil, NyQuil, and Melatonin.
+In 2013, Davis was treated for Xanax addiction, and openly smoked marijuana until 2015.
+In 2018, Davis stated in Forbes that he continues to struggle with chronic anxiety, depression, and insomnia, but has replaced drugs and alcohol with medication such as Prozac, Halcion, Benadryl, ZzzQuil, NyQuil, and melatonin.

-On August 14, 2021, Davis tested positive for COVID-19.
+On August 14, 2021, Davis tested positive for coronavirus.
 As a result, Korn postponed six summer dates on their U.S. tour and canceled two dates in New York.
-Korn resumed touring on August 27, 2021 at Tinley Park, Illinois, where the stage featured a custom throne for Davis to sit in.
+Korn resumed touring on August 27, 2021, at Tinley Park, Illinois, where the stage featured a custom throne for Davis to sit in.
 He was seen moving slowly around the stage, coughing, appearing to struggle catching his breath, and occasionally using an oxygen tank.
-On August 29, Brian Welch posted a video remarking on his bandmate's health, stating, “Jonathan Davis is still struggling with the COVID after-effects.
-He’s physically weak and having a mental battle.
-And any type of love, light and energy you can throw at him – prayers, all of it. [...]
+On August 29, Brian Welch posted a video remarking on his bandmate's health, stating, "Jonathan Davis is still struggling with the COVID after-effects.
+He's physically weak and having a mental battle.
+And any type of love, light and energy you can throw at him – prayers, all of it. ...
 He needs you more than ever."